DionathanLobo/DionathanLobo/README.md

 - 📚 Passionate about **Hebrew and Portuguese literature** (UFRJ background)
 - 🧠 Researching **language acquisition** and **human communication** processes
 - 🤖 Exploring the intersection of **technology and linguistics**
-- 🎮 Casual gamer (Mage specialist in Mobile Legends - Vexana main!)
+- 🎮 Casual gamer (Mage in Mobile Legends - Vexana main!)

 ## � Current Focus
 - Learning **Hebrew language**